-2.19 Map 3 denotes the spatial supply pattern and movement of aggregates into and out of Essex.
+2.20 Map 3 sets out the spatial supply pattern and indicative movements of aggregates into and out of Essex.
 This is explained below.

-Sand & Gravel
+Sand and Gravel

-- 2.20 Essex has extensive Kesgrave formation sand and gravel which were laid down during the Ice Age and on river terraces.
-The river terrace deposits are found not only along current river valleys, but in historic river channels that are now dry. - 2.21 The sand and gravel resources in Essex are: - Significant in national, sub-national and local terms Essex is one of the largest producers in the UK - Most geographically extensive and significant mixed deposit within the centre and north of Essex - namely the districts of Uttlesford, Braintree, Chelmsford, Colchester, and Tendring;
+2.21 Essex has extensive Kesgrave formation sand and gravel which was laid down during the Ice Age and in river terraces.
+The river terrace deposits are found not only along current river valleys, but also in historic river channels that are now dry.

+2.22 The sand and gravel resources in Essex are:

-- Least extensive in south-east Essex where deposits appear smallest and least workable the districts of Maldon and Rochford; - Present along the River Lea valley terraces adjoining Harlow and in Epping Forest district; - Mixed deposits capable of being processed to supply a range of construction products building sand, sharp sands and gravel; - Used as a raw material to produce concrete, mortar, asphalt and construction fill which is used in the construction industry and for roads. - 2.22 The majority of the sand & gravel produced in Essex (about 78%) is used within the County itself.
+- Significant in national, sub-national and local terms Essex is one of the largest producers in the UK, - Most geographically extensive and significantly mixed within the centre and north of Essex - namely the districts of Uttlesford, Braintree, Chelmsford, Colchester and Tendring, - Least extensive in south east Essex where deposits appear smallest and least workable, such as in the districts of Maldon and Rochford, - Present along the River Lea valley terraces adjoining Harlow and Epping Forest districts, - Mixed deposits capable of being processed to supply a range of construction products including building sand, sharp sands and gravel, - Used as a raw material to produce concrete, mortar, asphalt and construction fill which is used in the construction industry and for roads,

+2.23 The majority of the sand and gravel produced in Essex (about 78%) is used within the County itself.
 This position looks unlikely to change over the long-term.
-Consequently the main factor influencing production of sand & gravel in the future will be the need to meet the minerals demand for the whole of Essex created by major development and new infrastructure projects within Essex itself (see also Provision for sand and gravel section).
+Consequently the main factor influencing production of sand and gravel in the future will be the need to meet the minerals demand for the whole of Essex created by major development and new infrastructure projects within Essex itself.